flhofer/dell_TB16_firmware/README.md

 SuperSpeed USB is ideal for, e.g., monitor USB-HUBs or USB-NAS.
 No problems

 ### 8. Thunderbolt 3 (USB Type-C)
-Limited (intended) Thunderbolt is available for Daisy-chain DP via tunneling, e.g., Multiple USB-C monitors or some USB 3.1 Superspeed devices.
+Limited (intended) Thunderbolt is available for Daisy-chain DP via tunneling, e.g., Multiple USB-C monitors or USB 3.1 Superspeed devices.
 In particular configurations, it may reach 5120 x 2880 @ 60 Hz for a single display.
 DP functionality not tested.

 ### 9. 7.4 mm DC-in power
 According to the manual, the Dock does not accept 130W power supplies.
 However, viable power options are 130W, 180W, or 240W.
 The power supply limits the energy that can be supplied to the laptop.
 Unless you have a specific Dell Model, you should not need the 240W power supply, as the 100W limit can only be waived by Dell proprietary protocols.
 Power limits are 40-60W with a 130W PSU, 60-90W with a 180W PSU, and up to 130W with a 240W PSU.
-Some users say the TB16 won't deliver more than 60W (20V @3A) for non-Dell systems.
+Some users say the TB16 will only deliver up to 60W (20V @3A) for non-Dell systems.
 It should be enough for most Laptops/Ultrabooks.

 ### 10. 3.5 mm Speaker-out
 Works well, maybe a little to sensitive to RF interference like mobile phones (missing shielding)